PotentialError/DebateTrackerApp/README.md

 # DebateTrackerApp
-To download the app on Android phones ONLY, run the "app-debug.apk" file on your phone and accept any warnings.
+To download the app on Android phones, run the "app-debug.apk" file on your phone and accept any warnings.

 Debate Tracker is an app for NSDA debaters made by the debaters.